Reporting Capital Gains and Losses

 ” The actual owner should be listed as the “Transferor.

 ” You do not have to file a Form 1099-B or Form 1099-S to show proceeds for your spouse.
 For more information about the reporting

 requirements and the penalties for failure to file (or furnish) certain information returns, see the General Instructions

 for Certain Information Returns.
-If you are filing electronically see Publication 1220.
+If you are filing electronically, see Pub.
+1220.

 Sale of property bought at various times.